Communication between processes in PHP

 "Preoptimization is the root of all evil (Donald Knuth)"

-In this article we will explain how to manage shared memory and semaphores from PHP, to do this you need to have php compiled with the following options:
+In this article we will explain how to handle shared memory and semaphores from PHP, it is necessary to have php compiled with the following options:

 The two extensions that we use are the extension of shared memory and semaphore extension, we aver that we do with each of them then ..

 IPC (Inter-process communication) mechanism is a standard Unix processes to communicate with each other.
 Processes reside, it's clarification, all on the same machine.
 Basically IPC defines 3 different forms of communication: message queues, shared memory segments and semaphores.
 In this article we will discuss the use of semaphores and shared memory.

 The use of shared memory segments is a very good way of communicating processes together.
 Basically a segment of memory that can be shared by multiple processes, if a process writes to the segment the other processes can see the data is defined.
 In PHP we can control with this technique the number of running, or put data in memorua preventing other processes have to generate the same information that was generated by other processes and processes.
 In critical applications using cache memory as a temporary storage is widely more efficient than using a file-system file

 $ Shm_id = shmop_open ($ key, $ mode, $ perm, $ size);

 - $ Key is the number that idnetifica the shared memory segment, all processes wishing to access this same segment should know this number as a key to access the segment.